APMP ANZ 2026 Awards

 Can current and past APMP ANZ Committee members and volunteers nominate for an award?

 Yes.
-Our committee members and volunteers are often very proactive in supporting APMP ANZ initiatives, and they are not conflicted from nominating.
+Our committee members and volunteers are often very proactive in supporting APMP ANZ initiatives, and they are not conflicted from, and are encouraged to nominate.
 Submissions are judged by an independent international judging panel that is not affiliated with the APMP ANZ Chapter.